ScienceParkStudyGroup/master-advanced-forensics/_episodes/03-principal-component-analysis.md

 <img src="../img/pca_iris_new.png" width="600px" alt="pca_iris_new">

-From the score plot it is clear that the Setosa flowers are clearly different from the Versicolor/Virginica flowers.
+From the score plot it is clear that the Setosa flowers are different from the Versicolor/Virginica flowers.
 Versicolor and Virginica cannot be separated on PC1 and/or PC2.

 Looking at the PC1 vs PC3 however, the two groups can be separated better.
 It is very important to understand that even if a principal component explains a low amount of variance it still can contain interesting (biological) information.

 <img src="../img/pca_iris_1_3.png" width="600px" alt="pca_iris_1_3">